arifhaidari/ansible_deveops_practice/README.md

 Playbooks:
 Ansible Playbooks are lists of tasks that automatically execute for your specified inventory or groups of hosts.
 One or more Ansible tasks can be combined to make a play—an ordered grouping of tasks mapped to specific hosts—and tasks are executed in the order in which they are written.

+---

+AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
+It's the upstream of automation controller (formerly Ansible Tower).
+Both are upstream projects for Red Hat Ansible Automation Platform.